-Law 29 is similar to the law from Penalties (penalty shoot-out), which requires five kicks to be taken alternately.
+Law 29 is similar to the law from Kicks from the Penalty Mark, which requires five kicks to be taken alternately.
 The teams take turns attacking and defending.

-Law 30 is self-explanatory and is similar to the law from Penalties (penalty shoot-out), where each kick is taken by a different player, and all players must take a kick before any player can take a second kick.
+Law 30 is self-explanatory and is similar to the law from Kicks from the Penalty Mark, where each kick is taken by a different player, and all players must take a kick before any player can take a second kick.

-Law 31 is self-explanatory and is similar to the law from Penalties (penalty shoot-out), where if one team has an unassailable lead, the match is over
+Law 31 is self-explanatory and is similar to the law from Kicks from the Penalty Mark, where if one team has an unassailable lead, the match is over.

-Law 32 is similar to the law from Penalties (penalty shoot-out), which describes the sudden death procedure that occurs if scores are still level after the ten kicks.
+Law 32 is similar to the law from Kicks from the Penalty Mark, which describes the sudden death procedure that occurs if scores are still level after the ten kicks.
 The players from the first contest, will now compete in the first sudden death contest.